ligato/site/content/cnf/cnf-def.md

 - __Containers house the microservices and provide a run-time environment__.
 Containers dispense with VM overhead, and instead, package up the application code, binaries and dependencies.
 Containers share a guest and/or host OS/kernel.
 - __Kubernetes orchestration provides complete container lifecycle management__ including scheduling, placement, start/stop/re-start, and visibility.

- Kubernetes epods run on physical or virtual hosts, and contain one or more containers.
+Kubernetes pods run on physical or virtual hosts, and contain one or more containers.
 A cluster defines a collection of hosts and pods managed by Kubernetes.

-In addition, cloud native embraces the notions of open source, [12-factor app](https://12factor.net/), and devops CI/CD pipelines.
+Cloud native embraces the notions of open source, [12-factor app](https://12factor.net/), and devops CI/CD pipelines.

 A Cloud Native Compute Foundation (CNCF) definition summarizes these principles: